16th September – 28th October 2017

 Shortlisted artists for the Flourish Award 2017 are:

 David Armes, Jess Bugler, Ji Yue Deng, Sarah Duncan, Tracy Hill, Clare Hynds, Melanie King, Pierre Antoine Martin, Liz K Miller, Clare Phelan, Roy Willingham, Susan Wright.

-Amy-Jane Blackhall, winner of the Flourish Award 2016, is presenting her work at Huddersfield Art Gallery from October – January and will give an insight into her practice on Saturday 21st October 12.30-1.00pm.
+Amy-Jane Blackhall, winner of the Flourish Award 2016, is presenting her work at Huddersfield Art Gallery from October – January.